Das Ist Lustig means "That's Fun".

-Das Ist Lustig has been described as "Spitze" which means "tops" by locals in Oberammergau.
-They were visiting the restaurant at the Laber Berg when the duo played music for their tour guests in 2016.
-They asked Valina where the band was from, what part of Germany, and did not believe her when she replied "Texas"!
+Das Ist Lustig is quickly becoming one of the most requested traditional German folk bands in the southern part of the USA.
+They perform in Oklahoma, Louisiana, Tennessee and all over Texas, sharing their energetic style with restaurant clientele, festival patrons, and party guests.
+Their music has been described as "Spitze" which means "tops" by locals in Oberammergau.
+The duo played music for their tour guests in 2016 at the Laber Berg.
+The locals asked Valina where the band was from, what part of Germany, and did not believe her when she replied "Texas"!

 Das Ist Lustig's show is full of energy, beer garden variety music and surprises.
 It's the only authentic German folk show that can be completely interactive with the audience.
 The musicians love and respect the folk music they play for audiences, and their enthusiasm shows in their performance.
 The shows are carefully crafted while reading audience's response.
 Guests are invited to play bells, try their hand at the Teufelsgeige (drum-set on a stick), or play various other hand held instruments.
 Wireless instruments and mics allow the musicians to join with the audience and lead them in the fun.
 Simple folk dances and at your table dances (like their original audience participation creation: the Bench Dance ) suitable for all ages are led on the spot.

 Das Ist Lustig would love to play for your Festival, corporate function, school edutainment, restaurant, brewery, bar, private party, library, or museum.
 No distance is too far!
 Feel free to enquire about availability and pricing for your next event!

 See where they've been!
 Visit their Past Performances page.